In our 40+ years of combined teaching experience we have never been more fired up than for Genius Hour in the classroom!

 Parents are key to helping make this a successful project for their children.
 We have included a parent letter that outlines what Genius Hour is.
 It also includes ways that they can get involved with their child’s project.
 It also calls out to them if any are experts in a certain field.
 They may be able to even assist other students in the classroom with their projects!

 At the heart of Genius Hour is the actual research that the students will conduct to find the answers to their essential question.
-We firmly believe that students should be taught the correct way to cite sources.
+Students will cite sources with this project.
 So we developed a Bib Tips handout and a Bibliography tracking guide so students can show us what sources they used for their projects.
 We want them to take ownership in being responsible enough to document the evidence they find and where it came from.
 This is a necessary skill that they should all learn how to do!

 5) Weekly Updates